Source PostgreSQL #

 For more information about the configuration parameters for realtime

-mode, see Realtime Mode.
+mode, see Realtime mode.

 Support for DDL replication #